Microscope Toy Theater

 "Chekhov in quarantine" - Zoom Theatre collaboration with the international cast of actors.

 collaboration with Theatre Arts Department of Westmont Collage, Santa Barbara CA:

 this surprising tale bursts to life through interlocking monologues and tiny paper worlds..

-Real Elephant - toy theater piece performed in a vintage suitcase.
+Real Elephant - toy/paper theater piece performed in a vintage suitcase.